Find It Locally

 Wood products: Consider wooden bowls, cutting boards, and other wood products made from local wood.

 Local drinks: This one is a no-brainer.
-Show up with a bottle of local mead, wine, or hard cider!
+Make your year-end toasts with a bottle of local mead, wine, or hard cider!

-For your own table: Don’t forget to set your own holiday table with food from the local farm.
-Valley farmers offer great selections of sustainably raised meats and poultry, salad and braising greens, all kinds of root vegetables (including potatoes, carrots, parsnips, turnips, celeriac, onions and more), winter squash, eggs and dairy, apples, pears, and other seasonal products all winter long.
+For your smaller celebrations: More of us are marking the season in smaller family or friend units, or solo.
+One way to feel connected to our larger community is by choosing to put food from local farms on your table.
+Valley farmers offer great selections of sustainably raised meats and poultry, salad and braising greens, all kinds of root vegetables (including potatoes, carrots, parsnips, turnips, celeriac, onions, and more), winter squash, eggs and dairy, apples, pears, and other seasonal products all winter long.
 Our online guide can help you find food all year round.